berrutti/sea-of-awareness/README.md

 # Sea of Awareness

 This is the site's repository.
-It was based on the [rbx & bulma-pro example](https://github.com/zeit/next.js/tree/canary/examples/with-rbx-bulma-pro) from the NextJS repo
+It was based on the [rbx & bulma-pro example](https://github.com/zeit/next.js/tree/canary/examples/with-rbx-bulma-pro) from the NextJS repo (Bulma Pro was removed though)

 ## Contributing